 Computer-Aided Design (CAD), Engineering Participants (two individuals per state) use complex computer graphic skills, tools, and processes to develop three-dimensional representations of engineering subjects such as a machine part, tool, device, or manufactured product.

-Computer Integrated Manufacturing (CIM) Participants (one team of two to six [2–6] members per chapter) design, fabricate, and use Computer Integrated Manufacturing (CIM) to create a promotional TSA product that will showcase the current conference city and/or state.
+Computer Integrated Manufacturing (CIM) Participants (one team of two to six [2–6] members per chapter) design, fabricate, and use Computer Integrated Manufacturing (CIM) to create a promotional product that will showcase the current conference city and/or state.